Magnetically-Driven Suppression of Nematic Order in an Iron-Based Superconductor: Abstract

 \section{Abstract}

 A theory of superconductivity in the iron-based materials requires an understanding of the phase diagram of the normal state.
-In these compounds, superconductivity emerges when stripe spin density wave (SDW) order is suppressed by doping, pressure or disorder, suggesting a possible role for magnetic fluctuations in the pairing mechanism.
-Experimentally, SDW order is often pre-empted by nematic order whose phase transition occurs at a slightly higher temperature but whose origin is yet to be resolved.
-One scenario is that the nematic order is unrelated to magnetism and reflects an orbital ordering of the iron 3$d$-electrons.
-This ordering triggers the anisotropic magnetic coupling that produces stripe SDW order at a lower $T$.
-Another scenario is that stripe-SDW magnetism is the primary instability, but the magnetic transition occurs in two steps: first four-fold spin-rotational symmetry gets broken and the system develops spin-nematic order, and then time-reversal symmetry also gets broken, and full stripe-SDW order develops.
-Because spin-nematic order also induces orbital order, it is difficult to distinguish between the two scenarios experimentally.
-In this letter, we show that the magnetic scenario predicts that, at high doping, the system should undergo a transition at $T < T_N$ into a new SDW phase in which four-fold rotational symmetry is restored.
-We have now observed a first-order transition to such a phase in Ba$_{0.76}$Na$_{0.24}$Fe$_2$As$_2$, in good agreement with the spin-nematic model.
+In these compounds, superconductivity emerges when stripe spin density wave (SDW) order is suppressed by doping, pressure or atomic disorder.
+This magnetic order is often pre-empted by nematic order, whose origin is yet to be resolved.
+One scenario is that nematic order is driven by orbital ordering of the iron 3$d$-electrons that triggers stripe SDW order.
+Another is that magnetic interactions produce a spin-nematic phase, which then induces orbital order.
+In this article, we report the observation by neutron powder diffraction of an additional four-fold-symmetric phase in Ba$_{1-x}$Na$_x$Fe$_2$As$_2$ close to the suppression of SDW order, which is consistent with the predictions of magnetically-driven models of nematic order.